hali241997/cluster-backend/README.md

 4. Run the migrations using the command: `node ace migration:run`.
 5. Run the development server using this command: `node ace serve --hmr`.
 4. Your server will run on [http://localhost:3333](http://localhost:3333).

+## Test
-5. You can run the tests by executing the following command: `node ace test`.
+You can run the tests by executing the following command: `node ace test`.

 ## Working
 This project contains a `generateDummyData.js` that generate a json file in `data/dummy-data.json` which will have dummy data for the cluster.
 There's no harm in executing this file but you do not need to.
 I already have provided the `data/dummy-data.json` in the project.